 The symbolism of America’s train stations is undeniable.
 The station buildings are intertwined with the personal and collective memories of the people who passed through them, worked in them, and lived and near them.
 They witnessed pivotal moments in the American journey: families migrating from the Jim Crow South in search of better lives; service members departing for and returning from war; waves of workers drawn to the industrial centers of the Mid-Atlantic and Midwest.
 Historic train stations echo with countless stories of hope, struggle, and transformation, marking the beginning of a new life, adventure, and the promise of the American dream.

-At Quinn Evans, we have been privileged to work on over 20 train station rehabilitation projects, ranging from small historic depots to icons from the golden age of railways.
-The emotional connection between stations and their communities makes preserving and rehabilitating historic train stations not just about restoring unique architectural details—although that is certainly important.
-For us, it's also an opportunity to understand and honor the intangible elements that make these structures so meaningful.
+At Quinn Evans, we have been privileged to work on the rehabilitations of more than 20 historic train stations, ranging from small depots to icons from the golden age of railways.
+The emotional connection between communities and their stations makes renewing these structures not just about restoring unique architectural details—although that is certainly important.
+For us, it's also an opportunity to understand and honor the intangible elements that make these places so meaningful.

 A Unique Reflection of Community